Offices worldwide

 Utility rates for domestic use:

-Upon selling a property, the seller pays a stamp duty of 7.5%.
-Non-citizen sellers also pay a tax of 5% of the appreciation in the property value.
+Upon selling a property, the seller pays a stamp duty of 7.5% of its value.
+Non-citizen sellers also often pay a tax of 5% of the appreciation in the property value.

-Antigua and Barbuda citizenship by real estate investment
+How to obtain Antigua and Barbuda citizenship by real estate investment?

 Conditions for obtaining Antigua and Barbuda citizenship in exchange for the purchase of a property are the following: